kitctf/www/_posts/2014-11-13-getting-started.md

 ---
 layout: post
 title: "Getting Started with CTF"
-categories: sticky
+categories: learning
 author: saelo
 permalink: /getting-started/
 ---

 Here we've created a small guide to get you started with CTF and more or less infosec in general.
 There are a few selected resources for each of the major CTF disciplines that should help you get up to speed in those.
 Also feel free to check out our other resource pages.

+## Prerequisites

+Basic linux/unix skills and some knowlege of programming should suffice for now.

 ## CTF in general

-Probably the best way to get started with CTF is by reading the [Trail of Bits guide to CTF](https://trailofbits.github.io/ctf/), but there is also the following [blog post on how to get started with CTF](http://www.endgame.com/blog/how-to-get-started-in-ctf.html).
+Probably the best way to get started with CTF is by reading through the [CTF Field Guide](https://trailofbits.github.io/ctf/), so go there first.
+Additionally there is also the following [blog post on how to get started with CTF](http://www.endgame.com/blog/how-to-get-started-in-ctf.html).

 Other than that you'll usually learn a lot from writeups for CTF challenges (especially for ones you tried but couldn't solve).
 A writeup is just a guide walking you through the solution for a challenge.
 There is a [CTF writeup repository on github](https://github.com/ctfs/write-ups) that contains a lot of them.
 You'll also find writeups for the corresponding CTFs on [ctftime.org](https://ctftime.org/).

-If you want to practice a bit (and you definately should!) you can always take a look at previous CTF challenges [here](http://repo.shell-storm.org/CTF/) or the [over the wire wargames](http://overthewire.org/wargames/), but first check out the following section.
+If you want to practice a bit (and you definately should!) you can always take a look at previous CTF challenges [here](http://repo.shell-storm.org/CTF/) or the [overthewire wargames](http://overthewire.org/wargames/), but first check out the following section.

-Also you should make yourself familiar with [ctftime.org](https://ctftime.org/).
+You should also make yourself familiar with [ctftime.org](https://ctftime.org/).
 The site keeps a global team rating for all CTFs and upcoming events will be announced there.
 You'll also find some other useful things around the site.

 ## How to get started in...

 ### Binary Exploitation

 Personally I can strongly recommend the book ["Hacking - The Art of Exploitation"](http://www.nostarch.com/hacking2.htm).
-There is also the following (huge) tutorial on exploitation: [A Journey into Exploitation](http://myne-us.blogspot.de/2010/08/from-0x90-to-0x4c454554-journey-into.html).
+There is also the following extensive tutorial on exploitation: [A Journey into Exploitation](http://myne-us.blogspot.de/2010/08/from-0x90-to-0x4c454554-journey-into.html).

 For a nice overview on memory corruption bugs and exploitation see this whitepaper: [History of Memory Corruption Attacks (pdf)](https://media.blackhat.com/bh-us-10/whitepapers/Meer/BlackHat-USA-2010-Meer-History-of-Memory-Corruption-Attacks-wp.pdf).
 That should get you up to speed on memory corruption bugs so you can recognize these vulns in the challenges and then do more research on them if needed.